 Learning a language normally takes time and you have to be patient with yourself.
 Using a guide like this one can speed up your language learning process and help you reach your goals faster than you think.

 But, keep in mind that there is no standard way to learn German because people are different, and they learn differently.
 So try to find a learning technique that is right for you.

-Pronunciation is always an issue when learning the German language, so make sure you watch plenty of videos on YouTube to get your ears used to hearing German.
+Pronunciation is always an issue when learning the German language, so make sure you watch plenty of videos on YouTube to get your ears used to hear German.
 Download German songs with lyrics and play them often.
 Carry with yourself a personal dictionary and write down any word that comes to mind and you would want to learn in German.

 Remember, there are a lot of people who are in the process of learning German, so try to get in touch with them and share your language knowledge.
 It’s a good opportunity for practice and to measure your progress, but also make new friends.

 There are many online forums where aspiring students gather and discuss how to learn german and practice the language at the same time.
 Join them and take part in discussions.
 Make this fun.
 It is a well-known fact that your brain memorizes and connects information when you’re having fun, so try to entertain yourself.

 Inertia is a universal law; you struggle at first but once you start moving it will get hard to stop.
 There is no more delightful feeling than activating your brain and overcoming a puzzling problem.